ministryofjustice/hmpps-prisoner-finance-poc-api/docs/processes-purchasing.md

 This process is often employed as part of the canteen or tuck shop processes where several different items can be purchased from several different suppliers such as BT and DHL.

-The process will consider the complete payment total when determining whether there are enough available funds, but will record individual transactions for each supplier with the amount spent with each.
+The process will consider the complete payment total when determining whether there are enough available funds, but will record individual ledger entries for each supplier with the amount spent with each.

 ```mermaid
 sequenceDiagram